 Little Teddy held his crossed arms in front of his small belly and moaned.
-This, Glory thought, didn’t look at all like polio.
+This didn’t look at all like polio.
 It looked like too much sugar.

-“How much candy have you eaten today and where are you getting it from?” she demanded.
+“How much candy have you eaten today and where are you getting it from?” she demanded to know.

 She had sent him to school that morning with his usual grape jelly sandwich and an apple in his lunch bag.
 As a treat, she had included a single Tootsie Roll.
 Little Teddy looked away from her and didn’t answer.

-She took some discarded wrappers from the kitchen counter and held them out for him to see: crumpled wrappers from a Hershey bar, Turkish taffy, and a Bit-O-Honey, two empty packets of candy cigarettes, and a wad of torn cellophane from root beer barrels.
+She took some discarded wrappers off the kitchen counter and held them out for him to see: crumpled wrappers from a Hershey bar, Turkish taffy and Bit-O-Honey, two empty packets of candy cigarettes, and a wad of torn cellophane from a few root beer barrels.

 “Well, you think about your answer while I get the Pepto-Bismol to help your stomach feel better,” Glory said.